Combinatorial model categories are equivalent to presentable quasicategories

-\spshmor \proclaim Definition.
-Given a relative functor $"F:C→D$ between small relative categories, the left Quillen functor is the unique (up to a unique isomorphism) simplicial left Quillen functor that restricts to $"F$ on representable presheaves.
+\proclaim Definition. ^^={sPSh on functors} Given a relative functor $"F:C→D$ between small relative categories, the left Quillen functor is induced by the construction of ^!{strict cocompletion}.
+It is a simplicial left Quillen functor that restricts to $"F$ on representable presheaves.
+This construction yields a (strict) relative functor